9 Beautifully Hard Climbs Near Lucca | Lucca Cycling Club

 9. Passo della Foce

-Gates open for the Garfagnana Amusement Park from May till October each year.
-It’s the green light for the high mountains, and no sane human-being will disregard this rule except New Year’s Day 2019 during my lapse of intelligence.
-One or two valley roads bring you to the region of Garfagnana that branch off into a network of climbs and hilltop towns.
+Gates open for the Garfagnana Amusement Park from May to October each year.
+It’s the green light for the high mountains, and no sane human being will disregard this rule except on New Year’s Day 2019, during my lapse of intelligence.
+One or two valley roads bring you to the region of Garfagnana, which branches off into a network of climbs and hilltop towns.
 Not all are considered equal, but Foce is spectacular.
-Have a close look at the photo (left) where there’s a profile of a man’s face.
+Have a close look at the photo (below), where there’s a profile of a man’s face.

 8. Val di Vaiana